BYLAWS OF THE CAMPUS SUSTAINABILITY FUND

 Section 1.5.1 – Interim Advisory Committee

 In Spring of an academic year, the CSF Committee will self-nominate and appoint Committee members to constitute an interim advisory committee to serve during the summer months between academic years and until the complete establishment of the subsequent year’s CSF Committee.
 The interim advisory committee will convene and be available by email or phone as needed to review current project and fund activities and advise CSF staff on pressing matters.
+The committee must have a minimum of four members.

-Section 1.6 – Member Qualifications
+Section 1.6 – Member qualifications

 All student members of the Committee must be registered (full- or part-time) students at the UW Seattle campus during their term of office and remain enrolled through Spring quarter.
 Staff and faculty members of the Committee must be currently employed by the UW Seattle campus.

-Section 1.7 – Member Replacement
+Section 1.7 – Member replacement

 A Committee member (including officer positions) may be removed by unanimous vote of the other Committee members for unjustifiable absence from three or more Committee meetings or two or more Committee retreats, conflict of interest, or other appropriate reasons.
 In the event that a Committee member is removed or resigns, the original appointing body will select a replacement.
 The new Committee member will serve the remainder of the original member’s term.

-Section 1.8 – Conflict of Interest
+Section 1.8 – Conflict of interest

 The Committee shall conduct itself in such a way that conflicts of interest are minimized and all potential conflicts of interest are made public.
 Each Committee member must declare current and past connection(s) to group(s) if said group(s) is/are presenting a Letter of Intent (LOI) or Full Proposal to the Committee.
 Where appropriate, Committee members are required to recuse themselves from voting on grant allocations for projects proposed by groups with which they are affiliated.
 For such votes, the “full Committee membership” as defined for voting majority purposes shall be decreased to account for the Committee member's recusal.